 Since OKRs can be part of a performance management process, some companies will make the OKR mistake of delegating the management of OKRs to their HR department.
 As we’ve discussed, OKRs need to encompass strategy and execution, in addition to performance management, so delegating to one department to handle just won’t work.

-Your OKRs need to be created and managed at all levels of the organization — from senior executives down to individuals in each department.
+How to overcome it: Create and manage your OKRs at all levels of the organization — from senior executives down to individuals in each department.
 Without doing so, you will not be able to identify the critical objectives, in addition to gaining an accurate sense of your company's capabilities.

 Getting the most out of OKRs requires being both adaptable and committed, depending on the current circumstances.
 For instance, when introducing OKRs, there’s a good chance you won’t deploy the method correctly and set optimal OKRs.